amirblaese/reddit_digger/README.md

 ## Example

-Let's say we want to see how comments and sentiments regarding "china" or "chinese" have evolved over time in the 'vancouver','seattle','toronto','nyc','canada' subreddits from late 2011 until now.
+Let's say we want to see how comments and sentiments regarding "china" or "chinese" have evolved over time in the 'vancouver', 'seattle', 'toronto', 'nyc', 'canada' subreddits from late 2011 until now.

 Before using the functions we must first log in to use the API, do this as follows: